cellgeni/batchbench/README.md

 - __batch entropy__: to evaluate the degree of alignment of the batches after the correction.
 - __cell type entropy__: to examine if different cell populations are being mixed.

-An ideal batch correction should output a high batch entropy , and low cell type entropy.
+An ideal batch correction should output a high batch entropy, and low cell type entropy.
 Indicating alignment of batches while maintaining different cell types separate.

 Each of the batch corrected objects both entropies are computed, stored in a CSV file and saved as specified in the `publisDir` parameter.